Zezo-Foad/Paint/README.md

-# CSS Artisan Painter Engine
+# Paint a lightweight CSS-in-JS framework

-A lightweight, powerful CSS manipulation engine that provides dynamic CSS injection and management capabilities for modern web applications.
+Paint is A lightweight CSS-in-JS framework , provides a powerful CSS manipulation engine that provides dynamic CSS injection and management capabilities for modern web applications.

 ## 🚀 Features